Consider this glossary an aperitif to prepare your palate for what’s to come.

 B: Beyond Meat

-Millenial’s love plant-based foods which are why companies like Beyond Meat and Impossible Foods, exist.
+Millennials love plant-based foods, which are why companies like Beyond Meat and Impossible Foods, exist.
 They make veggies burgers that bleed like meat burgers.
 Weird?
 Yes.
 Bad?
 Not really.
 The Specialty Food Associate Trendspotter Panel predicts that better-for-you choices will be the leading food trend in 2018.
-This year veggie blood is “in.”
+This year veggie blood is in.

-Middle Eastern Cuisine is big in 2018, which is why it’s important to build our Moroccan, Persian, Syrian and Israeli food vocabularies.
+Middle Eastern Cuisine is big in 2018, so it’s crucial to build our Moroccan, Persian, Syrian and Israeli food vocabularies.
 For instance, know that when you see Chermoula on a menu, you should probably get it.
 It’s Morocco’s version of Argentina’s chimichurri, but with an earthier kick made from extra pungent spices and herbs.

-Another Middle Eastern culinary vocabulary lesson.
+Here’s another lesson in Middle Eastern culinary vocabulary.
 Doogh is a fizzy Persian yogurt drink (think sour, fizzy lassi) made with yogurt and mint.
-It’s the perfect antidote to spicy, carb-heavy meals.
+It’s the perfect antidote to a spicy, carb-heavy meal.

 E: Ethnic Cheese